AmeliaES/LMB-git-workshop/materials/README-with-issues.md

 # Issue tracking exercise

 Why am I a bad README?
-Find the errors to fix and the issues to improve me.
+Find the errors to fix and submit the issues to improve me.
 Thanks!

-## Projet description
+## Project description

- ### Sub-tittle
+ ### Sub-title

-# Intallation instruction
+# Installation instruction

-- Usage
+- Usage: Here would add content for the usage.